What is USSD – MMI Code – USSD Code?

 VLR or Visitor Location Register:

-A VLR is a database that stores the subscriber profile temporary.
+A VLR is a database that stores the subscriber profile temporarily.
 The profile is downloaded from HLR upon a location update gsm map protocol procedure.
 The roaming network provides services based on the profile downloaded.

 USSD Gateway :